Leadership Studies, Ed.D.

 - Completion of all degree requirements within 2 years of approval of prospectus and admission to candidacy

 Dismissal from the Program: If the student fails to meet any or all expectations set forth by Marshall University or the program (including continuous enrollment, maintaining a minimum 3.5 GPA, progress toward completion of the dissertation or degree within the specified time periods, and/or execution of a completed and signed Plan of Study form), the student may be subject to dismissal from the program.
 Any student who has earned less than a 3.5 GPA, either overall or in their current major, will be placed on academic probation by the Dean of the College of Education and Professional Development.
-If the student fails to address their academic deficiencies, per university policy and as agreed upon by the LS Program Coordinator and the Dean of COEPD, they will be dismissed from the program.
+If the student fails to address their academic deficiencies, per university policy and as agreed upon by the Leadership Studies Program Coordinator and the Dean of COEPD, they will be dismissed from the program.
 Courses with a grade of “C” or below will not count toward the doctoral degree.

 - The student will be notified by registered mail of dismissal from the program and given the opportunity of due process as defined by the Marshall University Graduate Catalog in writing.